Universal Quantum Hamiltonians: Universal Hamiltonians

 \section{Universal Hamiltonians}

 The notion of Hamiltonian simulation we have arrived at is extremely demanding.
 It is not a priori clear whether any interesting simulations exist at all.
 In fact, not only do such simulations exist, we prove that there are even \emph{universal} quantum simulators.
 A model is ``universal'' if it can simulate \emph{any} Hamiltonian whatsoever, in the strong sense of simulation discussed above.
 Depending on the target Hamiltonian, this simulation may or may not be efficient.
-In general, the simulation will be efficient for target Hamiltonians with local interactions in the same (or lower) spatial dimension.
+Typically, the simulation will be efficient for target Hamiltonians with local interactions in the same (or lower) spatial dimension.
 Whereas, whilst universal models can also simulate Hamiltonians in higher spatial dimensions with only modest (polynomial) system-size overhead, this comes at an exponential cost in energy.
+More precisely, any interaction graph that is spatially sparse can be simulated efficiently by any of the universal models in 2D, whereas the complete graph can be simulated with polynomial space-overhead but exponential energy-overhead (see \textcitesupp{} for details).

 Remarkably, even certain simple 2D quantum spin-lattice models are universal.
 To show this, we in fact prove a still stronger result.
 We completely classify all two-qubit interactions (i.e.\ nontrivial interactions between two spin-1/2 particles) according to their simulation ability\citesupp{}.
 This classification tells us which two-qubit interactions are universal.
 The universal class turns out to be identical to the class of QMA-complete two-qubit interactions from quantum complexity theory\shortcite{Cubitt-Montanaro}, where QMA is the quantum analogue of the complexity class NP\shortcite{Kitaev-Shen-Vyalyi}.